Start Your Intake

 I PROVIDE INTEGRATION THERAPY TO THOSE WHO:

-Do not administer/provide/distribute any illegal psychedelic/psychoactive substances to anyone
+• Do not administer, provide, or distribute any illegal psychedelic/psychoactive substances to anyone.

-Ask for the your respect surrounding the legal boundaries related to this work
+• Ask for your respect surrounding the legal boundaries related to this work.

 Resources